labbsr0x/bb-promster/README.md

 The BB Promster should be used in the context of the Big Brother project, where it is assumed that your service:

-1. publishes your metrics at a `/metrics` endpoint;
+1. publishes your metrics at a metrics endpoint;

-2. have all the metrics listed above exposed;
+2. have all the big-brother metrics listed above exposed;

-3. with the help of our [etcd-registrar](https://github.com/flaviostutz/etcd-registrar) or [etcd-registry](https://github.com/flaviostutz/etcd-registry), registers itself at an etcd cluster for automatic scraping ;
+3. with the help of our [etcd-registrar](https://github.com/flaviostutz/etcd-registrar) or [etcd-registry](https://github.com/flaviostutz/etcd-registry), registers itself at an etcd cluster for automatic scraping;

 # Federation